How common is infertility?

 Do all infertility treatments involve "high-tech" experimental procedures?

 No. Many couples are successful in their attempts to conceive using relatively simple and "low-tech" procedures.
 Less than 5% of all couples seeking treatment will undergo assisted reproductive technologies (ART).
 Most of the major ART procedures, like in vitro fertilization (IVF), are now established medical treatments and are no longer considered investigational or experimental.

 Improvements in medication, microsurgery, and assisted reproductive technologies (ART) make pregnancy possible for a majority of the couples pursuing treatments.
 In particular, success rates have dramatically improved for couples who require ART.
 The pregnancy rate for an ART cycle approaches the monthly fertility rate for most couples.
 Talk to your doctor about your specific case.
 Success rates vary from patient to patient and from situation to situation.

 How can I find out if my insurance plan will cover infertility treatment?

 Today, many options for infertility treatment are effective, simple, and relatively inexpensive.
 If you are faced with fertility problems, keep in mind that you have a right to receive the benefits that your carrier provides in your policy.
 Whatever your policy states, there is often room for interpretation.
 What is not written into your policy is just as important as what is.
 It is a good idea to review your policy and request information about coverage options and limitations in writing from your insurance carrier.
 Insurance coverage for infertility treatment has traditionally fallen into a "grey" area.
-Some insurance carriers do not recognise infertility as a disease.
+Some insurance carriers do not recognize infertility as a disease.
 Others classify medically accepted and successful therapy as "experimental."
 Still others perceive the workup and treatment process as "medically unnecessary."
-Taking personal responsibility for evaluating your policy and questioning the contents will help you maximise your coverage.
+Taking personal responsibility for evaluating your policy and questioning the contents will help you maximize your coverage.

 Is ART considered experimental therapy?